dayeya/Mini_Golf/README.md

 ## Installation

-You need an assembly emulator (DosBox) then you can simple clone `Golf.asm`
+You need an assembly emulator (DosBox) then you can simply clone `Golf.asm`